-Valuation multiples were slightly lower with the Price/Sales ratio down from 1.7 in July to 1.6 in August and the Price/EBITDA ratio fell from 10.9 in July to 9.6 in August.
+Valuation multiples diverged with the Price/Sales ratio down from 2.0 in February to 1.6 in March while the Price/EBITDA ratio increased from 8.8 in February to 9.5 in March.

-Listed technology companies, as represented by the UK TechMark index, gained 1.8% in July.
+Listed technology companies, as represented by the UK TechMark index, gained another 1.5% in March.